-A few weeks ago, badass athlete Andy Boyle reached out to say he had used the Trail Runner 100-mile intermediate/advanced plan to win the Kodiak 100K.
+A while back, badass athlete Andy Boyle reached out to say he had used the Trail Runner 100-mile intermediate/advanced plan to win the Kodiak 100K.
 I was partly horrified.
 One stray typo and instead of doing 4 x 20 sec fast, Andy could have been doing 4 x 20 sex fast.
 Overtraining is not sexy.

 I was also so happy.
 The goal with these articles is to lovingly throw as much information at the wall as possible, and see what might possibly stick for a few athletes.
 And one of the training plans that is missing from the archives is for 50 miles.
 That changes today!

 50 miles is an ultra-sweet spot, rewarding a well-rounded athlete combining a skill-set that can feed into long-term growth at shorter and longer distances too.
 There are four main elements to think about.